freedomofpress/securedrop-docs/docs/journalist/submissions.rst

    steganographically encoded data, or other information not visible to the naked eye.

-3. **Consult with your administrator or your digital security staff before copying files digitally.**
+3. **Consult with your Administrator or your digital security staff before copying files digitally.**

    If you must copy a file in digital form (because of its format, the volume